nulltype-dev/commons-js/packages/docs/features/event-emitter/index.md

 }>()
 ```

-2. Or by extending `EventEmitter` class
+2. Or by extending `EventEmitter` class:

 ```ts
 import { EventEmitter } from '@nulltype/event-emitter'